 One of the biggest strategies to look at first is who you pick as your playing partner.
 A player who makes a lot of birdies but slips up with double-bogey or worse more often than they’d like can make a great Four-Ball partner.
 If you can manage par on the holes your partner squanders, you can take advantage of all those birdies without suffering from the blow-up holes.

 Order on the Tee

 If the higher-handicap player pipes a drive down the middle, that can free up the better player to go birdie-hunting and play the hole more aggressively.
-Or, if the first player hits their tee shot out of bounds, the better player will know the team is relying in their ball for that hole, and may elect to play for a safe and easy par.
+Or, if the first player hits their tee shot out of bounds, the better player knows the team is relying in their ball for that hole, and may elect to play for a safe and easy par.

 If your team consists of a chill, steady golfer and a grip-it and rip-it player, let the aggressive player tee off first.
-This allows them to swing freely and if they miss, then the conservative player can make sure to safely get them into the fairway.
+This allows them to swing freely and if they miss, the conservative player can make sure to safely get them into the fairway.